bismailov/paperclip-rails3-demo/README.md

     rake db:create

-Add *gem "paperclip"* in Gemfile
+Add *gem "paperclip"* in Gemfile and run:

     bundle install

-Generating a simple user resource, Rails will take care of routing and other stuff.
-In Rails 3.2 types are string by default if you ommit them generators (for name and email).
+Now, we generate a simple user resource; Rails will take care of routing and other stuff.
+In Rails 3.2 type is string by default if you omit it in generators (for name and email).

     rails generate scaffold user name email